 FASHOLA, DOCTORS AND A SICK DAD

 Lagos state is in the news since the last couple of days for the very bad reason.
-The entire medical doctors working in the Lagos state public Health sector proceeded on an indefinite strike to protest what they termed as poor condition of service and the failure of the Lagos state government under Mr. Babatunde Fashola, a senior Advocate of Nigeria to meaningfully negotiate with the striking doctors and reach peaceful resolution.
+The medical doctors working in the Lagos state public Health sector have been on an indefinite strike to protest what they termed as poor condition of service and the failure of the Lagos state government under Mr. Babatunde Fashola, a senior Advocate of Nigeria to meaningfully negotiate with the striking doctors and reach peaceful resolution.